irazasyed/email-masker/README.md

 **🌙 Light & Dark Modes**: Choose your preferred interface theme.

+**⚙️ Options**: Options to Enable/Disable on-page autofill, set default email format, and more.

 **🖥️ Clean User Interface**: Minimalistic design for a focused experience.

 **📂 Open-Source**: View and contribute to the source code.